Becoming an authorized user on a credit account can help you build credit.

 Adding your child as an authorized user on your credit accounts can be a great way to help your child build and learn about credit.
 The age at which you can add someone as a user varies depending on the creditor.

-While being added as an authorized user on a credit account can have a positive impact on your overall credit profile.
+While being added as an authorized user on a credit account can positively impact your overall credit profile.
 The impact of an authorized user account will not be significant.
 There are many other things you should be doing to build your credit.

 Pay Your Bills on Time